Black howler: Status and conservation

 From the IUCN Red List, the black howler is seen as a Near Threatened species.
 This is a result to population declines, habitat degradation, hunting pressure, and disease outbreak vulnerability.
 Anthropogenic disturbances are the top common reasons for the slow decrease of the black howler population; jeopardizing and degrading their ecosystems for residential and commercial development as well as agriculture.
 Hunting and the illegal pet trade are also contributing factors to the black howler's population reduction.
-In a 2020 study in the city of Pilar, Uruguay, examining the attitudes of humans towards urban howler monkeys, the researchers asked selected participants questions regarding hunting and pet trade of black and gold howler monkeys.
+In a 2020 study in the city of Pilar, Paraguay, examining the attitudes of humans towards urban howler monkeys, the researchers asked selected participants questions regarding hunting and pet trade of black and gold howler monkeys.
 In their findings, 93% of participants said they knew it was illegal to kill the monkeys, but more than half of the participants did not know it was also prohibited to keep them as pets.
 It was also stated in their findings that 8% of participants believe that black and gold howler monkeys had been hunted for their flesh.
 Black howlers are also susceptible to disease such as yellow fever.
 In Brazil, there have been outbreaks of sylvatic yellow fever that have resulted in significant population declines.